rajboopathiking/Python-real_estate_analysis/README.md

    * statistical and analytical thinking is more important. that will help you to do analysis. consider Analysis Focus on problem or goal . for that make a questions , find a answers from data by visualization&analysis etc..
    * so exploratory data analysis completed . if you go futhur like machine learning , follow upcoming steps else move to conclusion or interpretation
    * statistical,analysis and machine learning model building and evaluation and deploy the model
-   * Deployment - as APi, as website, etc...
+   * Deployment - as API, as website, etc...
    * conclusion - data interpretation(finalize thoughts from analysis)

 ## requirements: